-The costs of ending discrimination in the TPS
+The costs of ending discrimination in the NITPS

-The assumptions provided by the Treasury to the NASUWT indicated that the capitalised cost to the TPS of backdating all survivor benefits to 1972 would be in the region of $\pounds$ 600 million with between one third and a half of this being in respect of backdated payments.
+The assumptions provided by the Treasury to the NASUWT indicated that the capitalised cost to the England and Wales Teachers' Pension Scheme (TPS) of backdating all survivor benefits to 1972 would be in the region of \pounds 600 million with between one third and a half of this being in respect of backdated payments, with a comparable proportionate figure being the case for Scotland.

 The Treasury also estimated that the whole of the capitalised cost across all public sector schemes would add around 0.2% of pensionable pay to employer contribution rates over a 15-year term.
+The UK Government

-This is a relatively small figure and the NASUWT has argued that discrimination in the TPS should now end and that the ending of that discrimination is not only just, but is clearly affordable.
+Review did not cover Northern Ireland and no Treasury estimates were produced.
+However, there is no reason to believe that costs will be significantly different in Northern Ireland from Britain and the NASUWT argues that discrimination in the NITPS should therefore end now and that the ending of that discrimination is not only just, but is clearly affordable.

-The outcome of the Government Review
+The outcome of the UK Government Review

-When the Government Review reported in June 2013, it failed to make any recommendations to end discrimination in occupational pension schemes, including the TPS.
+When the UK Government Review reported in June 2013, it failed to make any recommendations to end discrimination in occupational pension schemes, including the NITPS.
 The Treasury simply reported the costs involved, which the NASUWT has already demonstrated are affordable and which many private sector pension schemes have already met.

-The NASUWT believes that the Government has failed to discharge a basic equality duty and has allowed discrimination to continue.
+The NASUWT believes that the UK Government has failed to discharge a basic equality duty.
+It has allowed discrimination to continue.

-The NASUWT has stepped up its campaign for full pensions equality in response and supports the TUC petition calling for the equalisation of survivor benefits: www.tuc.org.uk/survivorpensions.
+The NASUWT has stepped up its campaign for full pensions equality in response.
+The NASUWT has produced campaigning materials to lobby MSPs.
+The NASUWT has also produced a campaigning presentation for Local Associations and school groups, which can be found at the following link: www.tuc.org.uk/survivorpensions.